 Link cloaking works in a similar way to link shortening.
 In fact, when you cloak a link you usually shorten it as well, although that's not a requirement.

-The difference is subtle, but it's a game changer.
+The difference is subtle, but it's a game-changer.
 While link cloaking can come in handy in a variety of situations, it's particularly useful in affiliate marketing.
 With this technique, you can hide your affiliate IDs and include your brand name as a part of your linking strategy.

 Hiding your affiliate IDs is essential if you're making a significant number of sales.
 As you're probably aware, affiliate marketing is a cutthroat world.
-There have been cases of malware that infects visitors' computers and seeks out links with affiliate IDs in order to replace them.
+There have been cases of malware that infect visitors' computers and seeks out links with affiliate IDs in order to replace them.

-Finally, it's a common misconception that link cloaking negatively impacts your search engine optimization (SEO).
+Lastly, it's a common misconception that link cloaking negatively impacts your search engine optimization (SEO).
 Fortunately, SEO experts have repeatedly debunked this theory.
 If you're an affiliate marketer, there's no reason not to cloak your links.

 How to Get Started With Link Cloaking